Wolf480pl/wolf480pl.github.com/_drafts/partitioning-prometheus-for-archlinux.md

 `cryptsetup open --type luks --header /dev/sdb2 --allow-discards /dev/sda6 root` which opens the container as `/dev/mapper/root`.

 Why did I use `--allow-discards` ?
 Aren't discards [bad][discard-bad]?
-Well, I think disclosing filesystem write patterns on files which are rarely written (like stuff in /usr and /etc), mounted with `relatime` (atime updated only when mtime or friends are uptaded), isn't that big of a deal, and can be sacrifised in order to extend the [life of SSD][discard-ssd-life].
-AFAIK, in case of my rationale for using dm-crypt on `/`, which is making it harder to tamper with the filesystem and protecting plaintext keys(like sshd host keys  in `/etc`), it shouldn't make a difference.
+Well, I think disclosing filesystem write patterns on files which are rarely written (like stuff in /usr and /etc), mounted with `relatime` (atime updated only when mtime or friends are uptaded), isn't that big of a deal, and can be sacrifised in order to extend the life of SSD.
+AFAIK, in case of my rationale for using dm-crypt on `/`, which is making it harder to tamper with the filesystem and protecting plaintext keys (like sshd host keys  in `/etc`), it shouldn't make a difference.

 Now, to proceed with `sdb3`, we need a place to store its key, so I made an ext4 fs on `/dev/mapper/root`:
 `mkfs.ext4 -L arch-root /dev/mapper/root`